jamesmunns/jamesmunns-ng/content/_index.md

 +++
-title = "landing page"
+title = "Landing Page"

-description = ""
+description = "Its a page"

 # Whether to sort by "date", "order", "weight" or "none".
 More on that below
 sort_by = "none"